Home Affairs apologises for letters telling asylum seekers to leave

-Zahra Hashemabadi Barat fled Iran with her husband and two daughters in 2013.
-(SBS)
+Zahra Hashemabadi Barat fled Iran with her husband and two daughters in 2013 Source: SBS

 By Pablo Vinales, Claire Slattery